Development of an Electronic CKD Care Plan

-Please send any comments to Kaltun Ali at firstname.lastname@example.org.
+Please send any comments to Jenna Norton at email@example.com.
 Along with your comments, please provide information on your background (e.g., patient, clinician, researcher, etc) so we can better understand your perspective.

 Testing the data set

-The Working Group hopes to pilot test the data set in multiple settings and are exploring opportunities to pilot.
-As part of this effort, the VHA human factors design team is exploring methods for displaying the care plan data set in the most user-friendly manner possible.
+The Working Group hopes to pilot test the data set in multiple settings and is exploring opportunities to pilot.

-If you are interested in testing the data elements at your institution, please contact Kaltun Ali at email@example.com.
+If you are interested in testing the data elements at your institution, please contact Jenna Norton at firstname.lastname@example.org.